junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Don't be ridiculous."
 Sam mumbles, looking at his brother in concern.

-Apparently Dean is too far away from them to hear about this nonsense so he doesn't answer.
-By the time he comes close to them, the only sentence he has been saying, over and over again, is "There has to be a way.
+Apparently, Dean is too far away from them to hear about this nonsense so he doesn't answer.
+By the time he comes close to them, the only sentence they can hear him saying, over and over again, is "There has to be a way.
 There has to be a way."
-As if it is some kind of prayer or spell.
+As if it is some kind of chanting prayer or spell, as if it can become true as long as he says it enough times.

 "But there is no other way."
 Rowena says, frowning, but in a matter-of-fact tone.